dedo94/Domitilla/README.md

         * struct: new empty list;
         * draw: 1 give as output also the PDF whit the result, 0 otherwise.

+* fuseplus.py: new file for syncronization; still under development.

 * path.txt: text file that memorize some usefull path.